Your Guide to the Subaru Crankcase Ventilation System - Crawford Performance

 As you increase your engine’s power, you also increase crankcase pressure and blow-by.
 The factory ventilation system simply wasn’t designed to handle the demands of a modified engine.
 For any Subaru with performance upgrades, especially modern direct-injection models like the WRX, an Air/Oil Separator (AOS) is the most effective solution.
 An AOS actively separates oil vapor from crankcase gases before they can be recirculated into your intake, keeping your engine cleaner and running more efficiently.
 When you invest in performance parts to make more power, a matching ventilation upgrade isn’t just an add-on; it’s a necessity to protect that investment.

-Prioritize Quality Parts for Reliability
+Why Quality Parts Matter for Long-Term Reliability

 Your engine’s ventilation system is critical for its health, so this is not the place to save a few dollars on a cheap part.
 Low-quality hoses can crack under heat, and poorly designed separators can fail to capture oil effectively or even restrict flow, causing more harm than good.
 Investing in a well-engineered system from a trusted manufacturer ensures reliability under the harsh conditions of a performance engine.
 A durable PCV valve and high-quality components can withstand higher pressures and temperatures.
 This commitment to quality should also extend to your maintenance routine; using premium oil and sticking to a regular change schedule prevents the sludge that can clog any ventilation system, stock or upgraded.

-Understand the Installation and Setup
+What to Know About Installation and Setup

 Even the best AOS or catch can on the market won’t work correctly if it’s not installed properly.
 A proper installation is essential for the system to do its job of collecting oil vapors and keeping your intake tract clean.
 An incorrect setup can lead to vacuum leaks, improper crankcase pressure, or even engine damage.
 Look for kits with clear instructions and all the necessary fittings for your specific model.
 A well-designed system will also feature internal baffles or media to help condense and trap oil vapors efficiently.
 If you’re not confident in your skills, getting help from a shop that offers expert engine tuning services is a wise choice to ensure it functions perfectly from day one.

-Common Ventilation Problems by Subaru Model
+Common Crankcase Ventilation Issues by Subaru Model

 While every Subaru is built with a passion for performance, certain issues can appear over time, especially in the crankcase ventilation system.
 Knowing what to look for can help you catch problems early, whether you're driving a daily commuter or a fully built track car.
 Different models might show symptoms in unique ways, but the underlying causes are often quite similar across the board.